Daily Entertainment is FREE with the Cost of Admission.

 More info: http://frankwicher.com/

 Sponsor: The Pennsylvania Lottery

-Young, talented, performers who captivate audiences of all ages!
-A magical program that transforms the stage into a wondrous showplace of unforgettable entertainment!
+Re-Creation’s young, talented, performers will captivate audiences of all ages with a magical program that transforms the stage into a wondrous showplace of unforgettable entertainment!
 Colorful, flashing costumes, state-of-the-art sound reinforcement, professional, stylized choreography.

 More Info: www.re-creationusa.org